 Consult a healthcare provider if you experience any of the following:

-• Hair loss continues beyond 6 months
+• Hair loss not improving after 6 months

-• You can't identify a trigger
+• Unable to identify trigger

 Talk to a Healthcare Provider